Introduction

 Entry Fee

-To participate in tournaments, players are asked to pay an entry fee - sometimes referred to as a buy-in cost.
-The specific amount is determined by the gaming room and can be readily viewed within either the tournament lobby or during registration.
+Players are asked to pay an entry fee to participate in tournaments, sometimes called a buy-in cost.
+The gaming room determines the specific amount and can be readily viewed in the tournament lobby or during registration.

 Starting Stack

-Upon paying the tournament buy-in fee, players are given a starting stack of chips for gameplay.
-The size of this initial chip stack is influenced by both the amount of the buy-in as well as the structure established for that particular tournament.
+After paying the tournament buy-in, players are given a starting stack of chips for gameplay.
+The size of this initial chip stack is influenced by the amount of the buy-in and the structure established for that particular tournament.

 No Rebuys

-Tournaments differ from cash games as they typically do not permit participants to repurchase chips in the event of losing them during gameplay.
+Tournaments differ from cash games because they typically do not permit participants to repurchase chips if they lose them during gameplay.
 Once a player exhausts his allotted tournament chips, elimination inevitably follows.

 Add-Ons

-During tournaments, players may have the option of purchasing add-ons at a specific time - typically during the initial break.
+During tournaments, players may purchase add-ons at a specific time - typically during the initial break.
 These additional chips can help increase their stack size and keep them in contention for further play within the tournament.

 Prize Pool Distribution